Barbell Row 1RM Calculator – Find Your True Pulling Strength

 FAQ – Barbell Row 1RM Questions

-Q: Can I use this for Pendlay rows?
+Q: Can I use this calculator for Pendlay rows or other row variations?

-Q: What’s a good 1RM row for bodyweight?
+Q: What is considered a good 1RM barbell row based on bodyweight?

 Final Thoughts